Numerai Meta-Model: Stake Concentration and Effective N

 Zoom out from the top of the leaderboard and the full distribution of stake sizes tells its own story.

-The shape is a long left tail of tiny stakers and a thin right tail of whales.
+The shape is a long left tail of tiny stakers and a thin right tail of very large accounts.
 The largest bin sits at 0.01 NMR with roughly 460 models — barely more than a placeholder stake.
 A second peak shows up near 1 NMR with about 300 models.
-The right tail extends past 10,000 NMR, with only a handful of models in each of the top bins.
+The right tail extends past 10,000 NMR with only a handful of models in each of the top bins.

-Small stakers still matter as a talent pipeline.
-Today's 1-NMR staker could become tomorrow's top-10 model if their strategy proves out and they scale up.
-The breadth of the small-staker base is a leading indicator of future meta-model diversity.
+They still matter as a talent pipeline.
+A 1 NMR staker can become a future top-10 model if the strategy proves out and the position scales up, and the breadth of the small-staker base is a leading indicator of future meta-model diversity.

-By the clearest structural measure — effective N — the answer is no. The meta-model draws on fewer independent signals today than it did several hundred rounds ago, even as nominal participation has grown.
-Concentration in the top cohort is also creeping up.
+By the clearest structural measure -- effective N -- the answer is no. The meta-model draws on a more concentrated recent stake base than it did several hundred rounds ago, even as nominal participation has grown, and concentration in the top cohort keeps creeping up.

 A few patterns are worth watching round to round on nmrdash: